|Parent & Family Home|

 TRIO-Student Support Services goal provides an environment that encourages excellence, supports success and fosters involvement.
 Services include orientation and study-skills courses, multicultural social events, individual academic advising, tutoring, and career and social adjustment counseling, as well as helping students to utilize existing university services.
 Eligibility is based one of three areas: First-Generation Eligible, Disability Eligible or Low Income Eligible.

-Students can find ways to enhance their academic journey at The University of Toledo.
-The following programs can bring new experiences to our student's academic career.
+The following programs can bring new experiences to our student's academic career, enhancing their academic journey.

 Jesup Scott Honors College